DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 You can also do a SKE course in primary mathematics.

-SKE course lengths can range from 8 to 28 weeks and are usually online courses, but some are classroom based and some are a mixture of both.
+SKE course lengths can range from 8 to 28 weeks.
+They're usually online, but some can be classroom based and some can be a mixture of both.
 You can choose the provider you want to complete your SKE course with.

 Courses are available across England.
 Most candidates complete a SKE course before starting their teacher training year, but it’s sometimes possible to complete it alongside your initial teacher training (ITT) course.
 You may also be able to study part-time.